 Since coined in 2010 by Ethan Marcotte, the Word “Responsive” has become somewhat of a buzzword.
 Marcotte described how the myriad elements on a webpage can alter their layout dynamically to better cater to capricious screen sizes.
 However, with the proliferation of digital devices touting different screen sizes today, the responsive design is comprehensively integrated into the web.
 It has evolved with businesses cashing in on the principals of developing flexible and mobile optimized websites.
 While businesses over the globe are jumping on the bandwagon to adopt the fad and circumvent the wrath of Google, the true essence of responsive design has been lost somewhere in the journey.
 Although layout is still considered as one of the most imperative factors of ensuring responsiveness, responsive design goes beyond simply arranging content or media.

 Responsive design is also about context.
 Thus, simply streamlining or shrinking content on a page doesn’t suffice.
 Smaller and more intricate design details, such as the logos and icons, should be molded to follow similar contextual principles to ensure a truly responsive system.
-While individual elements are designed to adapt to varying constraints so that they cater to a medium, the most prominent brand element, the logo, is hardly designed with an air of digital awareness.
+While individual web elements are designed to impact and adapt to varying constraints so that they cater to a medium, the most prominent brand element, the logo, is hardly designed with an air of digital awareness.
 Even though the medium calls for greater strategy and flexibility, websites have continued to implement their logos in a restrictive way.
 However, with Google breathing on the necks of businesses to go mobile-friendly, it’s impossible not to be apprehensive of how even the slightest of mistakes could earn your design the unsavory title of “unresponsive”.

 Since mobile-friendliness has taken the web by storm as we approach 2017, web designers aren’t the only ones fretting over incorporating mobile-friendliness into their designs.
 Logo designers also have their hands full with making their vectors adapt to any and every user’s screen size, so that the rendered logo isn’t stripped of its essence or inherent meaning due to rendering on myriad screen sizes.
 The art of crafting a memorable logo now incorporates other dimensions unheard of before.